Logo

 How do I get my team to use it?

-Customize it to match their daily work, provide training, and show clear benefits.
+Tailor it to their daily work, provide training, and demonstrate clear benefits.

 What’s a Salesforce Sandbox?